The snooze button on your alarm clock may not be the only casualty of a sleepless night.

 “There is some evidence to show that women tend to be more communicative and expressive in relationships and men may be more repressive,” says the lead researcher, Wendy Troxel, Ph.D., an assistant professor of psychiatry and psychology at the University of Pittsburgh.
 “After a bad night of sleep, women may be more likely to express irritability or frustration, whereas men might be more likely to withhold that.”

 Research on sleep problems such as insomnia has tended to focus on the individual who is directly affected, Troxel and her colleagues note.
-But, they add, their findings suggest that sleep problems should perhaps be viewed—and treated—in a broader context that takes into account the patient’s relationships and social interactions.
+But, they add, their findings suggest that sleep problems should perhaps be viewed-and treated-in a broader context that takes into account the patient’s relationships and social interactions.
+To help combat poor sleep and insomnia episodes, some people may turn to alternative medicine that can be found on websites such as https://amuse.com/california/los-angeles, this, of course, will first and foremost need to be discussed with their doctor before embarking, but it may potentially be able to help.

 “Sleep doesn’t occur in a vacuum,” says Lauren Hale, Ph.D., a sleep expert and associate professor of preventive medicine at Stony Brook University, in New York.
 “It’s embedded in the social world, and particularly relevant to one’s romantic relationships.”